EXPERT COMMITTEES AND REFERENCE GROUPS

 - discuss matters referred from the Board of Directors and make recommendations to the Board related to the particular discipline(s)/specialist area.

-- liaise with other Panels and Committees of the Society on matters of mutual interest as a means to further the aims of ASMIRT.
+- liaise with other Reference Groups and Committees of the Society on matters of mutual interest as a means to further the aims of ASMIRT.

 - develop new and review existing guidelines/terms of reference specific to the particular area of expertise.